drscotthawley/OpenMined/tutorials/RemoteExecution.md

-"not supported on StandaloneLinuxUniversal platform" sad-emoji.jpg.
+So, it's not surprising that "System.Windows.Forms.dll" is "not supported on StandaloneLinuxUniversal platform" -- what I'm confused about it why it's even *trying* to link a Windows file for Linux build.